-29. Members' liability
+30. Members' liability

-Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding £NIL for the debts and liabilities contracted before he/she ceases to be a member.
+Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding £10 for the debts and liabilities contracted before he/she ceases to be a member.

-30. Related party transactions
+31. Related party transactions

-Owing to the nature of the Academy Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the Trustees have an interest.
+Owing to the nature of the Academy Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
 All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

-The following related party transactions took place during the year:
+The following related party transactions took place in the year:

-The Academy Trust purchased school improvement services with a value of £16,184 (2019: £14,908) from the Oxford Diocesan Board of Education, one of the members of the Academy Trust.
-In entering into this transactions, the Academy Trust has complied with the requirements of the Academies Financial Handbook 2019 as these services are deemed to have met the at cost requirements.
+The Academy Trust purchased services in furtherance of the Church School's religious character with a value of £2,813 (2020: school improvement services with a value of £16,184) from the Oxford Diocesan Board of Education, one of the members of the Academy Trust.
+All transactions with the Oxford Diocesan Board of Education were undertaken on an arms length basis and in line with the requirements of the Academies Financial Handbook although the transactions were not reported to the ESFA until after the transactions had taken place.
+Under the conditions set out in the Academies Financial Handbook, transactions of this nature are deemed to have met the at cost requirements.